Skip to Content

 READ our guide on the best places to stay in Munich.

-TIP: Book your room in advance!
-They tend to fill quickly during peak travel times so I recommend seeing what’s open for your travel dates!
+Book your Munich accommodations in advance!
+They tend to fill quickly during peak travel times (summer, Oktoberfest, Christmas, etc) so I recommend seeing what’s open for your travel dates.

 Munich Tours & Tickets